What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • Eliminates inflammatory processes.

-• Has bactericidal action.
+• Has a bactericidal effect.

-• Prevents colds, flu, various respiratory diseases of viral origin, is used for treatment as an adjuvant.
+• Prevents colds, flu, various respiratory diseases of viral origin, and is used for treatment as an adjuvant.

 • Improves metabolic processes.